Amsterdam/ee-docs/docs/general/storing-source-code.md

     - The required number of approvals before merging is at least 1

 ## When and for whom is this standard?
-This standard applies to front-end and back-end developers.<br/>
+This standard applies to all developers.<br/>
 This standard must be applied to all new repositories of the city of Amsterdam (new since May 2024).

 ## Public or private {#status}
 Infra-as-code logic must always be stored in a private repository.
 This improves transparency and reusability, but protects us from exposing security implications that could benefit potential bad actors.

 ## Recommendations